'ZDNET Recommends': What exactly does it mean?

 The cooling fan has a cool LED light-up effect.
 Well, it's cool if you like such things.
 If not, I haven't found a way to switch it off without opening up the system.

-That fan initially bothered me because I thought it might be noisy, but the sound turns out to be very unobtrusive.
+That fan initially bothered me because I thought it might be noisy, but the sound turned out to be very unobtrusive.

 LED-illuminated fan grille.

-There are enough ports to allow the PC to take on a variety of tasks, such as media PC duties, acting as a small media and data server, or even photo and video editing.
+There are enough ports to allow the PC to take on a variety of tasks, such as media PC duties, small media and data server, or even photo and video editing.
 The dual 4K HDMI ports allow this petite PC to have twin displays connected to it.

 Also: How to choose the right monitor layout for work